Upload new images. The image library for this site will open in a new window.

 Second-year students majoring in photograph conservation work on a variety of examination, documentation, treatment, and preventive care projects.
 Students examine and treat photographic materials from the University of Delaware collections, Winterthur archives, and other local and private collections.
 Recent projects include a wide range of platinum and gum bichromate prints by Gertude Käsebier; small wet-plate collodion images incorporated into an early motion picture device; mold-damaged 19th -century portrait photographs; and a privately-owned photographic album of the Beatles dated 1961-63.
 Emphasis is placed on critical thinking, preventive conservation, advocacy, and developing skills in documentation and treatment, especially surface cleaning, consolidation, attachment and mount removal, and compensation for loss.
 Single item, mass treatment, and preventive care approaches are pursued.

-Master's-level photograph conservation majors are supervised by Debra Hess Norris, and Barbara Lemmen.
+Master's-level photograph conservation majors are supervised by Debra Hess Norris, Barbara Lemmen, and Zachary Long.